 • "Salesforce pricing tiers."

-In these cases, the user is not looking for a definition; they are looking for options, prices, reviews, and the ability to purchase.
-An AI summary can list products, but it cannot replicate the experience of browsing a site optimized for ecommerce SEO or reading a detailed, human-written review with photos and personal anecdotes.
+The user is not looking for a definition — they are looking for options, prices, reviews, and the ability to purchase.
+An AI summary can mention products, but it cannot replicate the experience of browsing a site optimised for ecommerce SEO or reading a detailed human-written review with photos and personal anecdotes.
+E-commerce queries see AI Overviews appear only around 4% of the time, making them largely protected.

 Step 4: The Strategy Pivot

-Now that you have diagnosed the problem and identified the affected pages, it is time to act.
+You have diagnosed the problem and identified affected pages.
+Now it is time to act.
 You cannot force Google to remove the AI Overview, but you can change how you play the game.
+There are two core strategic approaches, and most sites should run both simultaneously.

 Strategy A: Optimize for Citations (The "If You Can't Beat Them, Join Them" Approach)